 For others, this marks the start of the New Year and streets fill with the sound of music and laughter while families and communities dance, eat and celebrate together.

-Vasaikhi is also a commemoration of the day that Sikhism was born as a collective faith.
+Vaisakhi is also a commemoration of the day that Sikhism was born as a collective faith.

 Growing up, I remember Vaisakhi being a time of parades and street parties.
 I grew up in a town with a high concentration of Sikhs (and Indians of all faiths, for that matter).
 The day would start with a religious procession where floral decorated carriages dressed in flags and the colours of the Khalsa (navy and orange) would carry as many people as they could fit.
 The rest would follow on foot.

 They were following the ‘Guru Granth Sahib’ – our Holy Bible if you like.
-The last and eternal Guru with all the teachings, stories and encounters of the first ten Guru’s in their journey to reach the final stage of enlightenment and eternity.
+The last and eternal Guru with all the teachings, stories and encounters of the first ten Gurus in their journey to reach the final stage of enlightenment and eternity.

-The significance of this is to celebrate the day that ‘Guru Gobind Singh’ the 10thand last Guru, chose to form the Sikh brotherhood of the Khalsa know as the ‘Panj Pyare’ – the beloved Five – in 1699.
+The significance of this is to celebrate the day that ‘Guru Gobind Singh’ the 10th and last Guru, chose to form the Sikh brotherhood of the Khalsa known as the ‘Panj Pyare’ – the beloved Five – in 1699.
 This was a very small army of Sikh warriors that was prepared to risk their lives to protect the religious freedoms and equalities of the people of India who came under attack from the Mogul Empire, attempting to strip the country of its multiple faiths and religions, liberties and riches.

 As the procession continued, the streets would fill with friends, families, neighbours and anyone that wanted to join in.
 Residents would prepare and distribute fresh tea and snacks to all those taking part in the processions, whatever their faith or beliefs.
 Five men representing the ‘Panj Pyare’, walking barefoot, would lead the carriage carrying the ‘Guru Granth Sahib’ through the streets, and it would end with a ceremonial sword fight – the weapon of choice for these 5 warriors.